skypjack/entt/docs/md/signal.md

 # Signals

-Signal handlers work with references to classes, function pointers and pointers to members.
-Listeners can be any kind of objects and users are in charge of connecting and disconnecting them from a signal to avoid crashes due to different lifetimes.
+Signal handlers work with references to classes, function pointers, and pointers to members.
+Listeners can be any kind of objects, and users are in charge of connecting and disconnecting them from a signal to avoid crashes due to different lifetimes.
 On the other side, performance shouldn't be affected that much by the presence of such a signal handler.<br/>
-Signals make use of delegates internally and therefore they undergo the same rules and offer similar functionalities.
+Signals make use of delegates internally, and therefore they undergo the same rules and offer similar functionalities.
 It may be a good idea to consult the documentation of the `delegate` class for further information.